shitcoinswap/.github/profile/README.md

 Thank you so much for you interest in the Shitcoin Society.
 Today, we are very happy and proud to announce Smartcoin, the open-source trading platform.

-Being open-source, Smartcoin will make it easy for blockchain developers to integrate with our exchange.
+Being open-source, Smartcoin will make it easy for blockchain developers to integrate.
 New network integrations can be developed and submitted via a pull request - a first in the world of blockchain.

 Visit https://www.smartcoin.dev for more information.